 Howard F. Bresee

 Chief Information Bureau

 At some point, Lewis went out on a work detail designated as the “Air Detail” by the medical staff at Bilibid.
+Since there was an airfield near Cabanatuan, he may have been selected to work at the airfield.
 It is known that he was sent to the prison and admitted to its hospital on May 23, 1944, with dengue fever.
 After three days, he was discharged on May 26 and sent back to the Air Detail.

 At some point, Lewis was returned to Bilibid Prison.
 While there, he worked as a stevedore loading and unloading ships in the port area of Manila.
 He recalled that they filled 50-gallon drums with gasoline to be sent to other parts of Luzon for use by the Japanese Army.